AeThex-Corporation/AeThex-OS/docs/ENTITLEMENTS_QUICKSTART.md

 ```

 ## Notes
-- All OS routes are always protected by the capability guard and expect authenticated context where relevant.
+- All OS routes are protected by the capability guard and expect authenticated context where relevant.
 - Use Supabase console to inspect tables and audit logs.
 - For production, plan issuer key rotation via `aethex_issuer_keys`; rotation endpoints can be added similarly.